elastic/kibana/x-pack/packages/kbn-cloud-security-posture/graph/README.md

 ### Storybook Example

-You can also see how the `Graph` component is used in the Storybook file `dagree_layout_graph.stories.tsx`.
+You can also see how the `Graph` component is used in the Storybook file `graph_layout.stories.tsx`.

 ### Extras